(updated 28th of April 2022)

-Senit has put in place appropriate systems and controls to combat money laundering and terrorist financing under current UK and EU Anti-Money Laundering (“AML“) and Anti-Terrorist Financing (“CTF“) regulations, more specifically:
+Senit has put in place appropriate systems and controls to combat money laundering and terrorist financing under current European Anti-Money Laundering (“AML“) and Anti-Terrorist Financing (“CTF“) regulations, more specifically:

 Financial Crimes Investigation Service (“FCIS”) is an independent structural unit of the Lithuanian Police and Border Police Department.
 Its mission is to protect the public financial system by uncovering criminal acts and other violations of the law.